mspencedm/Software-Dev-DnD/Groups/Guilds/TheCoinfireConsortium.md

 # The Coinfire Consortium

+## Summary

 Guild Name: Coinfire Consortium

 Guild Motto: "Wealth is Power, Silence is Gold."

 Guild Leader: Aurelia Giltsteel

+## Headquarters
-Guild Headquarters: The Gilded Vault, hidden beneath the opulent façade of a prestigious bank in the heart of the city - different city 5 days travel North - Exodar.
+The Gilded Vault, hidden beneath the opulent façade of a prestigious bank in the heart of the city - different city 5 days travel North - Exodar.

+## Organizational Structure
-Organizational Structure: The Coinfire Consortium operates under a hierarchy reminiscent of a noble court, with Aurelia Giltsteel at its helm as the Mastermind.
+The Coinfire Consortium operates under a hierarchy reminiscent of a noble court, with Aurelia Giltsteel at its helm as the Mastermind.
 Beneath her are the Guild Elders, a council of seasoned thieves who oversee different aspects of the guild's operations.
-Below them are the Shadows, skilled operatives who carry out the guild's missions with finesse and precision.
+Below them are the Silent Blades, skilled operatives who carry out the guild's missions with finesse and precision.

+Mastermind: Aurelia Giltsteel

+Guild Elders:
+- Kind of sporadically placed in "regions" and areas as Arventia is rebuilding

+Captains:
+- Leaders of squads/teams within the guild underneath each "region" or area

+Silent Blades:
+- Members
+- Lowest rank is 1 and it just progresses up

 Control Over Society: While not openly controlling society, the Coinfire Consortium wields significant influence behind the scenes, especially within the circles of wealth and power.
 They have a network of informants and allies in key positions, allowing them to manipulate events to their advantage.